sagemath/sage/src/doc/en/developer/portability_testing.rst

   $ docker run -it ghcr.io/YOUR-GITHUB-USERNAME/sage/sage-fedora-31-standard-configured:f4bd671 bash

-Using our Pre-Built Docker images Published on ghcr.io
+Using our pre-built Docker images published on ghcr.io
 ======================================================

 Our portability CI on GitHub Actions builds `Docker images